-Online coupons save Britons £5bn on things they don't want
+Online coupons saving Britons £5bn on things they don't want

 SIX in ten Britons regularly use internet coupons to spend less money on things that have absolutely no value.